Kents Bank: Health

 Kents Bank is part of the Cumbrian National Health Service area.
 The nearest surgery is in Grange-over-Sands and Westmorland General Hospital in Kendal is the area's local hospital.
 The nearest Accident and Emergency Department and out of hours GP services are also based at Westmorland General.

 Education

 The nearest primary schools are Allithwaite Church of England Primary School and Grange-over-Sands.
 The nearest secondary school is Cartmel Priory C of E Secondary School.
 The area's local college is Kendal College.

 Religion

 Kents Bank lies in the Church of England parish of St Mary, Allithwaite.
 According to the 2001 census 82% of people described themselves as Christian and 18% did not state their religion or were non-religious and there were three persons belonging to other religions.

 Transport

 Kents Bank has three bus stops and is served by routes 530, 531 and 532.

 Kents Bank railway station is on the Furness Line from Barrow-in-Furness to Lancaster and is served by Northern services.

-The nearest airport is Blackpool International Airport.